Watch out for scams

 Energy bill support scam texts and emails

-Residents are being warned of scam messages being sent out inviting them to apply for the Government’s £400 energy bill support.
+Residents are being warned of scam messages being sent out inviting them to apply for the government’s £400 energy bill support.
 This payment is being made automatically so you do not need to apply.

-Cases have been reported across the country of people receiving text messages claiming to be from the Government saying they were eligible to apply for a discounted energy bill as part of the Energy Bills Support Scheme.
+Cases have been reported across the country of people receiving text messages claiming to be from the government saying they were eligible to apply for a discounted energy bill as part of the Energy Bills Support Scheme.

-However, under the Government’s scheme there is no need to apply for the discount as it will be applied automatically to your household electricity bill for the next six months from 1 October.
+However, under the government’s scheme there is no need to apply for the discount as it will be applied automatically to your household electricity bill for the next six months from 1 October.

-Scammers pretending to be from the Council
+Scammers pretending to be from the council

-Council tax scams
+Council Tax scams

 Parking scams